 The Individual Occupational Risk Assessment guidance, includes a simple to use tool, based on published evidence for the main identified risk factors.
 The COVID-Age tool works by translating the risks according to age, ethnicity, gender, BMI, and health conditions into years which are added to an individual’s age.
 This allows for the calculation of a person’s “COVID-Age” and which vulnerability risk category they fall into if they catch the virus – low, moderate, high or very high.

 Further information on protecting higher risk groups, including those who are pregnant or considered clinically extremely vulnerable can be accessed here:

 Reviews of mitigation measures to address the risks should be frequent.
 By frequent we mean when required or when anything changes about the workplace, the activity or those involved, this could be daily in some circumstances .
 Mitigation measures should be implemented as soon as they are identified.
 HSE has an example COVID-19 risk assessment that provides a general framework for all business sectors.
 Healthy Working Lives has also published risk assessment advice .

 Ongoing dialogue will allow adjustments to be made quickly and smoothly at the relevant stage such as tightening of workplace restrictions or reducing the number of people on site if risk assessments show this is required.

 It is important to keep up to date with COVID-19 Protection Levels both relevant to the business and residence of employees.

 Planning and preparation

 Plans to re-open a workplace should be developed in consultation with the workforce and updated on an ongoing basis.
-Organisations should make every reasonable effort to enable working from home as a first option.
-Planning must be based around risk assessments and safe systems of work, emphasising physical distancing, hand washing and surface cleaning and fair work principles.
-Plans should aim to allow organisations to restart whilst protecting worker health and wellbeing.
+Organisations should make every reasonable effort to facilitate working from home.
+Planning must be based around risk assessments and safe systems of work, emphasising

 Pilots and continuous reviewing